Node.js import.meta: URLs, Caching & Module State

 module.exportsas the code runs.

-Step 2 happens before step 4.
-The module goes into the cache with an empty {} as its exports before its code even starts running.
-If the module's code calls require() on another module that circles back and require()s the first module, that circular require() finds the partially-populated cache entry and returns whatever module.exports looks like at that exact moment.
-It doesn't wait for evaluation to finish.
-It doesn't block.
-It grabs the half-finished exports object and continues execution.
+The second step happens before the fourth.
+A module enters the cache with an empty exports object before its code begins running.
+If that code calls require() on another module that circles back and requires the first module, the circular require() finds the partially populated cache entry and returns whatever module.exports looks like at that exact moment.
+It does not wait for evaluation to finish.

 Circular Dependencies